Instructions for Preparing an RRF Proposal

 Routine secretarial charges

 Faculty salary may be requested only for PIs and/or Co-PIs.
 For 9-month faculty, salary support is limited to two months of summer salary.
 (Note: UW rules state that summer salary for faculty on 9-month appointments should not exceed 2.5 months total from all funding sources).
 If research spans two summers, summer salary is limited to two months total.
 12-month faculty are limited to two months of salary.
 Faculty may not request salary for periods when they will be on sabbatical leave.
 Co-PIs may apply for two months of summer salary each.
-Salary support will not be provided for acting, affiliate, or visiting faculty.
+Salary support will not be provided for acting, affiliate, temporary, or visiting faculty.
 RRF Scholars will only be awarded summer salary support in exceptional cases and with clear justification.
 Faculty salary is not mandatory on an RRF budget.

 A graduate student can be supported throughout the academic year at the normal 50% level.
 Indicate the quarter(s) they will serve.
 A compelling argument must be made for greater than nine months’ support.
 (Note: RRF proposals must support faculty development; this fund is not intended to support independent research projects undertaken by graduate students and/or postdoctorates.)